What is a Van or Minivan?

 - The front of the vehicle with a bonnet or hood and the engine compartment.

-- The passenger area with doors, three rows of seats, and a tailgate.
+- The passenger/cargo compartment with doors, three rows of seats, and a tailgate.

 However, the vans or minivans have an extended passenger area.
 The body styling resembles closely to a station wagon.
 The extended area separates them from SUVs and wagons, which is used mainly for more passengers, while in the SUVs and estates, it is used for cargo.
 This is the main difference between the two and could be why vans or minivans also got the name - space wagon.
 The primary objective of the older generation vans was to transport more passengers than cargo.
 Generally, minivans don't have much space specifically for cargo.
 Unlike the station wagons, the seats in the van or minivan are fixed type, and you can’t fold them.